snowdrop/cloud-native-dvlpt-demo/README.md

 1) Use launcher to generate a Cloud Native Demo - Front zip

+- From the first screen, click on `launch` button
+- Within the deployment type screen, click on the button `I will build and run locally`
-- Use `/launcher` to select Spring Boot Runtime, next the `Cloud Native Demo Front` mission
+- Next, select your mission : `Cloud Native Development - Demo Backend : JPA Persistence`

-- Select `Download zip` workflow
+- And the `Spring Boot Runtime`
-- Accept the by default values for GAVs
+- Accept the `Project Info`
+- Finally click on the button Select `Download as zip file`d
-- Click on the `zip` button to download the project generated
+- Unzip the project generated
-- Next, unzip it
 ```bash
 mkdir -p cloud-native-demo
 cd cloud-native-demo